manemazmand/FlightManagmentSystem/README.md

 ## 📌 Overview

+  The Flight Management System is a web-based project that models airports and routes as a weighted directed graph, helping users easily explore and analyze flight connections.
-Every airline booking engine needs to answer questions like: what is the cheapest way to get from city A to city B?
-What airports are reachable from a given hub?
-Which routes are structurally most critical?
+  It helps answer practical questions faced by any airline, such as: what is the cheapest way to travel from city A to city B?
+Which route is the fastest?
+What airports can be reached with a limited number of layovers or within a fixed budget?
+And which airports are so important that their removal would disrupt the entire network?

-This project builds a **flight network analyzer** using real-world-inspired data and applies multiple graph algorithms to answer these questions — all backed by a real SQL Server database and served through a live web interface.
+  All of this is powered by efficient graph algorithms, a Microsoft SQL Server database, and a modern React frontend, providing clear and interactive results.

 ---

+## 🎯 Objectives
+- Provide users with the cheapest and fastest flight routes between any two airports
+- Analyze network connectivity and find all airports reachable within a limited number of layovers
+- Detect critical airports (articulation points) whose removal would significantly disrupt the flight network
+- Enable budget-based exploration — show all destinations reachable within a given cost limit
+- Seamlessly integrate graph algorithms with a real relational database (SQL Server)
+- Deliver an intuitive and interactive web interface with map visualization of routes and results

+---

+## 🗂️ Data Structures & Algorithms

 ## 🧠 Algorithms Implemented